eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-architecture.md

 2. In the state transition functions procedure we first verify the headers
    - As an illustration of the failure of header verification, let us consider the gas limit field, which is also of historical significance.
 Currently, the gas limit stands at around 30 million.
 It's important to note that the gas limit is not fixed within the execution layer.
 Block producers have the capacity to modify the gas limit using a technique that allows them to increase or decrease it by 1/1024th of the gas limit of the preceding block.
 Therefore, if you raise the gas limit from 30 million to 40 million within a single block, the header verification will fail because it exceeds the threshold of 30 million plus one-thousandth of 30 million.
    - Additional instances of header verification failure can arise when the block numbers are not in sequential order.
 Typically, the beacon chain is responsible for detecting such discrepancies, although there are instances where it is detected at this stage as well.
 Failures may also arise when the 1559 base fee is not accurately updated according to the comparison between the last gas used and the gas limit.
 3. Once the header verification is completed, we consider the environment in the header as the environment in which the transactions should be executed and we apply the transactions.
-We iterate over the transactions in the block and execute each transaction in the evm.
+We iterate over the transactions in the block and execute each transaction in the EVM.
    - The block headers are passed to the EVM in order to provide the necessary context for processing the transaction.
 This context includes instructions such as coinbase, gas limit, and timestamp, which are required for proper execution.
    - Additionally we pass in the transaction and the state
    - In the event of a failed execution, we simply return the error, indicating an invalid transaction within the block and thereby rendering the block invalid.
 Within the execution layer, the presence of anything erroneous in a block renders the entire block invalid, as it contaminates the block as a whole.